xfnw/redgem/README.md

 [cross]: https://github.com/cross-rs/cross
 [zigbuild]: https://github.com/rust-cross/cargo-zigbuild

-turning it into a zipapp is as simple as concatenating a zip of the files you want to serve with the redgem binary, setting it executable, and correcting the zip offsets
+turning it into an executable zip is as simple as concatenating a zip of the files you want to serve with the redgem binary, setting it executable, and correcting the zip offsets
 ```
 cat target/release/redgem src/tests/test.zip > redgem.zip
 chmod +x redgem.zip